samuelm-s/Group-Project/README.md

 ## Summary

-This document provides an overview, project spec, and wireframes for our team's capstone project: An app that **short description of your app**
+This document provides an overview, project spec, and wireframes for our team's capstone project: An app that **Tinder but food.
+We are creating the fundemental layout and sillyness of tinder and appling it into the aspect of the culinary world to broaded the users horizons.
+Where the user is able to like and dislike an array of dishes, save their favorite ones, see the recipe to all and refine their food taste.
+It all starts with one swipe.**

-If we had to describe this milestone in three (3) emojis, they would be: **emojis here**
+If we had to describe this milestone in three (3) emojis, they would be: **🤤🥡🥙**

 ## Milestone Requirements